Phase III, Efficacy and Safety of "Kamada-AAT for Inhalation" (InnovAATe)

 Detailed Description

-Individuals with a genetic deficiency of alpha-1-antitrypsin (AATD) are at a significantly increased risk (80-100%) of developing emphysema.
+Individuals with a genetic deficiency of alpha-1-antitrypsin (AATD) are at a significantly increased risk (80-100%) of developing lung disease (emphysema or COPD).
 This study is designed to administer a solution of AAT by nebulizer so that patients can inhale the drug instead of requiring infusions as in current treatment.
 A significant advantage of inhalation is that the AAT is directly transferred to the lungs, which is the site most in need of the protein.
-Previous results show that in addition to the added convenience, three times higher concentrations of AAT can be achieved in the lungs by inhalation than by intravenous infusions.
-To date, more than 220 patients have completed Inhalation studies for several indications.
+Previous results show that in addition to the added convenience, treatment restores normal levels of active AAT to the lung.
+To date, more than 220 participants have completed clinical trials with AAT for inhalation for several diseases.

 Study Type